bhaktofmahakal/bhaktofmahakal/README.md

 ## 🔭 Currently Working On

 - Solving DSA on LeetCode using real-world problem-solving patterns
-- Building REST APIs with role-based auth & error-handling
-- Exploring Docker + AWS + Kubernetes for backend app deployment
+- Exploring Docker + AWS + Kubernetes for backend app deployments
 - Polishing GitHub, Resume, and LinkedIn for **2025 internship season**

 ---